|

 expanded to form three wings around a central courtyard.

-Still actively used as both residence and offices, over 50,000 guests
+Still actively in use as both residence and offices, over 50,000 guests

 and invited diplomats visit per year who interact with over 400